Markkop/drift-bot/README.md

 ## Commands

 * `/recipe`: search for recipes by name and rarity
-* `/equip`: search for equipment by name and rarity
+* `/equip`: search for equipment by name, rarity and level
 * `/perks`: list or search for equipment perks by name
 * `/party`: create, update, join or leave a party listing
 * `/about`: get information about this bot